-The Name Change Petition Process, from California, is the gold standard of Legal Name Change in the United States and throughout the world.
+The Name Change Petition Process, from California, is the gold standard of Name Change in the United States and throughout the world.
 If you need your ID or Official Records fixed, this is what you need.
 Real ID?
 Passport situation?
 Social Security, School, Job, Banking, Professional Licensing?
 When you get a Certified Decree Changing Name, from the California Superior Court system, you get through the process directly.
 Because it’s a little complicated and very important, you must take all the right steps and in the correct order.

 This is a Superior Court, legal process, and results in a Court Order called a Decree Changing Name.
 The whole process is semi-complicated.
 Attorneys aren’t required, but it’s not easy or free to do yourself.
 You can have low-cost professional help from a credentialed Name Change Service.
 Or, you can do it all yourself by trial and error, if you have the time and the patience to see it through.
 This will tell you what needs to get done and how to do that.